-The Dietetic Internship Program is a post-baccalaureate, supervised practice program that qualifies graduates for the examination for registered dietitians.
+The Dietetic Internship Program is a post-baccalaureate, supervised practice program that qualifies graduates for the examination for registered nutritionist.
 The internship provides learning experiences in medical nutrition therapy for entry level clinical dietetics, community nutrition, and foodservice management.
 These experiences lead to proficiency in delivering nutritional care to a wide range of clients.
 Class lectures, seminars, supervised activities in the community, hospitals and other health care facilities provide a variety of experiences to students.

-This Dietetic Internship Program (DIP) is committed to the concept that the quality of life for individuals and families can be improved through good nutrition.
+This Dietetic Internship Program (DIP) is committed to the concept that the quality of life for individuals and families can be improved through proper nutrition.
 DIP blends theory and practice experiences that will lead to the development of students' professional skills.